bibliomar/bibliomar-client/README.md

 existing alternatives on the internet force the user to wait long download queues, or simply do not have such a robust catalog.

-However, Bibliomar is fully available in English.
-And we also plan to support more languages down the road (we are looking for volunteers!)
+However, Bibliomar is fully available in English, and we also plan to support more languages down the road (we are looking for volunteers!)

 ## Disclaimer